Skip to main content

 Use this path when you want to analyze Cursor export rows instead of agent logs and session transcripts.

-8. Output modes
+7. Output modes and compare

 Human-readable terminal report: